-Save the planet and save money with these Earth Day green tech deals
+Help the planet – and your wallet – with these green tech deals

+Updated by Lucas Coll on 5-24-2017: Removed the expired solar keyboard offer, added the outdoor solar light deal, and updated prices.

-Saving the planet shouldn’t be something we only think about once a year, but Earth Day does give us the opportunity to scope out the hottest tech products for going green.
-Energy-saving products also save YOU money, by lowering electrical bills and decreasing or even eliminating the need for batteries.
-From solar-powered devices to gadgets that help you monitor and optimize home energy usage, read on to browse the top green tech deals available now.
+Saving the planet shouldn’t be something we only think about once a year when Earth Day rolls around.
+It’s always a good time to go green, and along with helping the environment, these energy-saving products save you money by lowering electrical bills and decreasing or even eliminating the need for batteries.
+From solar-powered devices to gadgets that help you monitor and optimize home energy usage, these are the top green tech deals available now.

 Buy it now from:

-Ecobee3 2nd Generation Thermostat with Sensor
+Ecobee3 Smart Wi-Fi Thermostat with Sensor

-You probably know by now that a smart thermostat can save you money, but only the best also provide energy saving features.
-One such device is the ever-popular Ecobee3 2nd Generation Thermostat with Sensor, currently $50 off on Amazon.
+You probably know by now that a smart thermostat can save you money, but only the best also provide energy-saving features.
+One such device is the ever-popular Ecobee3 2nd generation smart thermostat, which is currently $64 off on Amazon.

 While most thermostats deliver temperature to just one room, the Ecobee3 works with room sensors to deliver the right temperature to the rooms that matter most.
-The sensors detect temperature and occupancy to determine how much energy (in heat and air conditioning) to provide in each room, and can also sense when a room is empty and automatically deprioritize them for increased energy savings.
+The sensors detect temperature and occupancy to determine how much energy (heat and air conditioning) to provide in each room, and can also sense when a room is empty and automatically deprioritize it for increased energy savings.
 What does all that mean?
 Ecobee3 owners save an average of 23 percent on heating and cooling annually.

-An Amazon #1 best seller, the Ecobee3 normally retails for $249 but is currently marked down to only $199 on Amazon, saving you $50 (20 percent).
+An Amazon No. 1 best-seller, the Ecobee3 normally retails for $249 but is currently marked down to only $185 on Amazon, saving you $64 (26 percent).

 Buy it now from: